Religion (RELS)

 3 credit hours

-These courses will investigate in depth a specific topic or set of topics in Religious Studies.
+These courses will investigate in depth a specific topic or set of topics in Religion.
 The topic will vary from year to year.

 RELS 4850 – 4875 Directed Readings in Religion